Top Reasons Why Your US Visa May Be Denied

 Providing False Documents

 No country in the world tolerates false documents provided for visa application.
-The same applies for US visa.
+The same applies to US visas.
+Providing False Documents to get a US visa from Dubai is a serious offense that can result in application rejection and legal consequences.
 Submitting any false document shows your intentions are not clear.
 Hence, if the embassy can’t trust the document you provide, then they have every right to reject your visa.

 Having a Pending Immigrant Petition